cdmatters/archipelago/README.md

 * scraping/rss to pick up relevant news articles for mps
 * checking blogs of mps and linking to relevant articles
 * searching official gov site (not TWFY)

+##PROJECTS:

+####Twirps

+This project populates a database of tweets from MPs and provides analysis on them.

+*All work for Twirps has migrated from the subdirectory here to the repo [here](https://github.com/condnsdmatters/twirps)*